 Block Download: This action lets you specify that artifacts should be blocked for download and allows you to select one of these options:

-- Block Unscanned: When set, Artifactory will block download of artifacts that meet the Artifact Filter specifications for this watch, but have not been scanned yet.
+Block Unscanned: When set, Artifactory will block download of artifacts that meet the Artifact Filter specifications for this watch, but have not been scanned yet or the Xray data has been removed due to a retention policy.
+For more information on Xray Data Retention, see Indexing Xray Resources.

 Fail Build: This action lets you specify that if a CI server requests a build to be scanned, and the Watch triggers a violation, Xray will respond with an indication that the build job should fail.